Frequently Asked Questions (FAQs) for carers in Croydon

 There is a £82 fee to register a Lasting Power of Attorney, but there are some circumstances where fees may be reduced/exempt.
 Check the Office of the Public Guardian website for more information.

-A person must have the mental capacity to be able to decide to set up Lasting Power of Attorney.
-Once a person loses the mental capacity to grant Lasting Power of Attorney, only the Court of Protection can appoint a decision maker to make decisions on their behalf.
+Once a person loses the mental capacity to grant a Lasting Power of Attorney, only the Court of Protection can appoint a decision maker to make decisions on their behalf.
 The decision maker is called a Deputy.

 Deputy application must be made to the Court of Protection.
 There are fees to pay to be a Deputy, including an application fee and an annual supervision fee, and a number of forms to fill in.
 It may therefore be helpful to plan ahead and consider appointing an Attorney at an earlier stage.